PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Application-Services/TruCode-Official-Installation-Guide-2021Q1U1/TruCode-Client-installation.md

 ![image.png](/.attachments/image-e0d58080-5bde-4541-9bb8-7ecc16f5277e.png)

 Enter the SERVER\INSTANCE of the TruCode Server.
-In the case of Long Beach CHLB it is "RD01W1-CHLB\TRUCODE":
+In the case of Long Beach CHLB it is "rcm-db01w1\TRUCODECHLB" (the screenshot is wrong):

 ![image.png](/.attachments/image-3eae4442-0f36-492b-beff-ef411fb531ee.png)